dragazo/cpp-gc/README.md

 This section will consist of several examples of possible structs/classes you might write and their accompanying router specializations, including all necessary safety features in the best practices section.
 Only the relevant pieces of code are included.
 Everything else is assumed to be exactly the same as normal C++ class writing with no tricks involved.

 This example demonstrates the most common use case: having `GC::ptr` objects by value in the object.
+Note that this type doesn't contain any "mutable" gc objects, so we can optionally make the mutable router function no-op.

 ```cpp
 struct TreeNode